X-ray2CTPA: Leveraging Diffusion Models to Enhance Pulmonary Embolism Classification: Methods

+The diffusion model was pretrained on the RSPECT dataset \cite{RSPECT}.
+Then, the diffusion model was fine-tuned on our dataset in a two-stage setting.
+First, the model was fine-tuned in an unconditional manner, without any CXR conditioning.
+In the second stage, the CXR conditioning was added, and the model was further trained.
+Even though the datasets were relatively small, we found that each model converged and generated realistic synthetic images without a lot of hyperparameter finetuning.
+During training, the 2D-VAE and BiomedCLIP visual encoder remained frozen, while the 3D diffusion model, classifier, and discriminator were fine-tuned and trained further.

+We utilized a pretrained 2D-VAE, fine-tuned from the original KL-f8 autoencoder, which demonstrated improved face reconstruction capabilities \cite{2dvae1,2dvae2}.
+Given its exceptional feature extraction capabilities on our dataset, the 2D-VAE required no additional fine-tuning and remained frozen throughout the training process.
+The BiomedCLIP visual encoder, part of the BiomedCLIP foundation model, was pretrained on a biomedical dataset of 15 million figure-caption pairs from PubMed Central.
+We selected BiomedCLIP for its SOTA performance across a variety of medical vision-language processing (VLP) tasks, including cross-modal retrieval, image classification, and visual question answering.
+For the discriminator, we employed the medical-pretrained version of MONAI Generative \cite{monai-gen}, using its Patch-GAN discriminator architecture \cite{patch-disc}, which was further fine-tuned during training.

-The 2D-VAE and BiomedCLIP Visual encoder remained frozen during the training and only the 3D diffusion model and the 3D discriminator were trained.
-Due to the small number of samples, we pretrained the diffusion model on the largest publicly available annotated PE dataset (RSPECT) - 2020 RSNA Pulmonary Embolism Detection Kaggle Challenge, which is comprised of more than 7,000 3D CTPA studies from five international research centers \cite{RSPECT}.
+To address the challenge of limited sample size, we pretrained the diffusion model on the RSPECT dataset - the largest publicly available annotated PE dataset.
+RSPECT, from the 2020 RSNA Pulmonary Embolism Detection Kaggle Challenge, comprises over 7,000 3D CTPA studies from five international research centers \cite{RSPECT}.
+The classifier used in the X-ray2CTPA diffusion model pipeline was performed in the latent space and pretrained on latents extracted from the RSPECT dataset using the 2D-VAE.
+This classifier was trained separately before integration into the full X-ray2CTPA diffusion model setting.